milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/terms.md

 Please print and retain a copy of this document and any linked documents for your records.

-Last updated: Tuesday, June 29, 2021 Improve article
+Updated on Tuesday, June 29, 2021 • Improve article